STL BandJos on stage

 Performing for audiences is a reason for having a banjo band.
 More importantly is the self confidence that comes from working hard to learn music, improving skills and offering that ability to an appreciative audience.

-The bottom photo shows C.J., Casey, Clayton and David on the FIGA stage in Oklahoma City on July 15, 2011.
+The photo to the left shows C.J., Casey, Clayton and David on the FIGA stage in Oklahoma City on July 15, 2011.
 They played before an audience of more than 200 and made their directors very proud of their accomplishments.

 These youngsters are enjoying playing the four string banjo and are doing it well considering this is a 3-year old band.